xd009642/xd-tts/slides/melgen.typ

 #slide[
   == What Is a Mel Spectrogram?

-  - The mel scale is a pitch scale so that all tones sound equidistant to human ears
+  - The mel scale is a pitch scale so that all tones sound equidistant
-  - For a window of time, this is like a histogram of frequency information
+  - For a window of time, this is like a histogram of frequency data
   - The smaller a feature space the easier to fit a model
   - Generating raw audio would require a lot more data ]